Notes of Programming Languages, Part A by Dan Grossman, University of Washington in Coursera.

 let b1 b2 ... bn in e end

-definitions need to be between let
+Local val definitions need to be between let and in

 Nested Functions